Watson-Personal-Assistant/developer/_content/get-help/tips.md

 Because smart speakers typically do not have a console, Watson Assistant Solutions provides error and status messages to you by playing audio files.
 These files are stored locally on your audio client in FLAC format.

-Start-up and connection errors are also logged in the `audio_client/target/config/log42.xml` log file.
+Start-up and connection errors are also logged in the `_audio_client_/target/logs/client.log`  file.

 If your audio client starts up, connects to the server, and authenticates successfully, no audio message is played when an error occurs.
 Instead, check the server log files for errors.
-For more information, see [Accessing your log data]().
+For more information, see [Accessing your log data](({{site.baseurl}}/audio/Using_audio_client_logs/).

 The following are some typical error scenarios: